Board of Directors

 President

-Winsome is a former Chairperson of the fundraising committees for the Cerebral Palsy Alliance (formerly known as the Spastic Centre of NSW) and the Benevolent Society of NSW for whom she is also a Life Governor.
+Winsome is a former Chairperson of the fundraising committees for the Cerebral Palsy Alliance and the Benevolent Society of NSW for whom she is also a Life Governor.
 Winsome is a Distinguished Toastmaster.
 She has a background in accounting and tax and has owned several successful businesses including ballet academies, retail, manufacturing, direct selling and contract marketing that have provided her with opportunities for community involvement.
 Winsome promotes the School through Outreach talks to community groups about its history, current activities and future.

 Directors